 - Flat nipples and hard areolas

-If pumping isn’t working, you can try the Reverse Pressure Softening method.
+If you are suffering from engorgement, cold packs applied over the clothes for about 20 minutes can help alleviate the pain.
+“If you are having trouble latching your baby, you can try reverse-pressure softening to shape the nipple and help your baby latch.
 Usually, it’s done by pressing down around the nipple using your fingertips in a ringed position.
 The fluids should shift, causing the area to soften, and hopefully, milk will start leaking.
+If this does not work, you may need to hand express or pump some of the milk to help soften the tissue,” highlights Lima.

-Oral Thrush
+Thrush

-Symptoms of oral thrush in your breasts are:
+Symptoms of thrush in your breasts are:

 - Burning/shooting pain during and/or after feedings